SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Introduction

 Recent years have witnessed the rapid advancements in generative modeling, particularly in text-to-image synthesis.
 Large-scale image generation models (IGMs), such as Stable Diffusion~\cite{cvpr/LDM}, DALL·E~\cite{openai2023dalle3}, and Imagen~\cite{nips/Imagen}, have revolutionized visual content creation by enabling high-fidelity and semantically coherent image synthesis from natural language prompts.
 Due to their scalability and accessibility, these models have been widely adopted across creative industries, digital platforms, and scientific research~\cite{midjourney}.

 Despite these advances, the widespread deployment of such models introduces substantial safety risks.
 Trained on massive and imperfectly filtered datasets, diffusion models are prone to memorizing and regenerating sensitive content, including explicit nudity, violent imagery, and copyrighted materials~\cite{ccs/safegen,eccv/SafeCLIP,ccs/UnsafeDiffusion,GDPR}.
 The generation of such content, whether intentional or not, raises serious ethical, legal, and societal concerns.
-To mitigate these risks, research has focused on three main protection strategies for IGMs: input filtering, post-generation filtering~\cite{cvpr/LDM,eccv/SafeCLIP}, and model-level unlearning~\cite{iccv/ESD,wacv/UCE,cvpr/MACE}.
-While input and post-generation filtering are straightforward to implement, both approaches typically suffer from vulnerability to prompt manipulation~\cite{cvpr/MMADiffusion,sp_24/sneakyPrompt}.
-These limitations highlight the fundamental weaknesses of surface-level filtering~\cite{sp_24/sneakyPrompt,ccs/SurrogatePrompt}.
+To mitigate these risks, prior work has mainly pursued four protection strategies for IGMs: input filtering, prompt rewriting or sanitization, post-generation filtering~\cite{cvpr/LDM,eccv/SafeCLIP}, and model-level unlearning~\cite{iccv/ESD,wacv/UCE,cvpr/MACE}.
+While the first three families are straightforward to deploy and do not require modifying diffusion weights, they typically operate on raw prompts or generated outputs and therefore remain vulnerable to paraphrases, substitutions, and multimodal prompt manipulation~\cite{NAACL_24/POSI,sp_24/SneakyPrompt,ccs/SurrogatePrompt,cvpr/MMADiffusion}.
+These limitations highlight the inherent weaknesses of surface-form or post-hoc filtering.
 In contrast, model-level unlearning aims to suppress the model’s internal ability to generate unwanted concepts by modifying parameters or training objectives, using techniques such as fine-tuning~\cite{iccv/ESD,ccs/safegen}, component editing~\cite{wacv/UCE,eccv/RECE}, pruning~\cite{iclr/ConceptPrune}, or adversarial training~\cite{nips/AdvUnlearn,eccv/Receler}.
 In practice, these methods often intervene on specific model components, including cross-attention~\cite{wacv/UCE,eccv/RECE}, self-attention~\cite{ccs/safegen}, text encoder~\cite{nips/AdvUnlearn,eccv/SafeCLIP}, or feed-forward network layers~\cite{iclr/ConceptPrune}.